richsposato/Memwa/README.md

  Several recently added new and delete operators use the std::align_val_t parameter for alignment-aware allocators.
 * The allocator trait for is_always_equal.
  Memwa's allocator adapter class provides the is_always_equal trait so compilers don't assume all Memwa allocators are equal.

+## **Reliance on Standard Functions**

+Memwa only uses functions and types provided by the C++ Standard.
+The release version does not use any third party components so you don't have to link any other libraries into your software when you choose Memwa.

+It makes as extensive use of std functions and types as possible.

+Memwa uses functions in the std namespace where such functions provide the functionality Memwa needs. (e.g. - It uses std::align to align chunks on the appropriate byte boundaries instead of having its own function to do the same behavior.)

 # Using Memwa